-Brown, Paindiris & Scott has the unique ability to offer our clients legal services related to the growing area of intellectual property law.
-Our attorneys are well versed in both the federal and state laws of copyright, trademark, trade secrets, licensing, non-competition, internet and domain name law.
+Brown Paindiris & Scott has the unique ability to offer clients legal services related to the growing area of intellectual property law.
+Our attorneys are well versed in both the federal and state laws of copyright, trademark, trade secrets, licensing, non-competition, Internet and domain name law.

 Intellectual property comes in all different forms.
 The name that you do business under may be considered a trademark; your unique and catchy slogan may be considered a service mark.
 You may even be able add to your income stream by licensing your intellectual property.
-It is important that any brochures and website design and copy are copyrighted.
+It is important that you copyright any brochures and website design and copy.
 In the event you wish to sell your business, it is likely your IP will be included in the sale, and the more protected it is, the more value it will add to your business.

-A “copyright” is actually a set of multiple rights given to authors and creators of original works.
-These rights include the right to copy the work, to create a “derivative” or “spin-off” works, to perform the work publicly, to display the work publicly, and to digitally transmit the work.
-Registering your creative works with the US Copyright Office (http://www.copyright.gov/) ensures that the world is on notice as to your ownership of the work; it also provides you with statutory remedies in the event someone were to unlawfully use your work.
+A copyright is actually a set of multiple rights given to authors and creators of original works.
+These rights include the right to copy the work, to create a "derivative" or "spin-off" works, to perform the work publicly, to display the work publicly and to digitally transmit the work.
+Registering your creative works with the U.S. Copyright Office ensures that the world is on notice as to your ownership of the work; it also provides you with statutory remedies in the event someone were to unlawfully use your work.

 A trademark is a symbol or mark used by a person, business or other entity to indicate the source of a product or service and to distinguish that product or service.
 When you see a big yellow M on the side of the road, you know a McDonald's restaurant is nearby.
 When you see a "swoosh" in the pages of a magazine, you know that Nike placed the advertisement.

-Trademarks are governed by both state and federal law.
-Registering your trademark is one of the most important decisions a business can make.
-By federally registering your trademark, you not only put the world on notice of your ownership of the mark, but you also are eligible to take advantage of the statutory remedies available in the event an individual or entity wrongfully uses your trademark. (http://www.uspto.gov/)
+Trademarks are governed by state and federal laws.
+Registering a trademark is one of the most important decisions a business can make.
+By federally registering your trademark, you not only put the world on notice of your ownership of the mark, but you also are eligible to take advantage of the statutory remedies available in the event an individual or entity wrongfully uses your trademark.

 Additionally, confidential information is often learned by employees while on the job.
-It’s important for employers to take steps to keep that information confidential while the employee is employed as well as after they leave.
+It's important for employers to take steps to keep that information confidential while the employee is employed as well as after he or she leaves.
 Again, these agreements must be fair and reasonable in order to be enforceable.
-The Connecticut intellectual property attorneys at Brown, Paindiris & Scott can assist employers in drafting these confidentiality agreements.
+The Connecticut intellectual property attorneys at Brown Paindiris & Scott can assist employers in drafting these confidentiality agreements.
 Our attorneys can also advise employees as to what their rights are when faced with confidentiality agreements from their employer.

 - Copyrighting song lyrics and music